-The All-Party Parliamentary Group on the Future of Work brings together Parliamentarians, industry and civil society to foster understanding of the challenges and opportunities of technology and the future of work.
+The All-Party Parliamentary Group on the Future of Work was created in November 2020 to bring together Parliamentarians, industry and civil society.

 Strategic Research Partner and Secretariat